 As is the case with Sonos’ other TV speakers, the Playbar and Playbase, the Beam can be upgraded from 3.0 to proper surround sound through the addition of two of the company’s smaller, music-first speakers, the Play:1, One, Play:3 or Play:5, or indeed one of the new Symfonisk speakers recently released in collaboration with Ikea.

-Unless you already have a Play:3 (in which case it's probably sensible to simply add another), adding two Play:1s is the most sensible option.
-It’s the most affordable (at £149) and smallest speaker in the range, so the one most suited to life as a satellite speaker.
+If you already have one of these spare (in which case it's probably sensible to simply add another), buying two Symfonisk bookshelf speakers is probably the most sensible option.
+It's the most affordable (at £99) and compact speaker Sonos has ever produced, so the one most suited to life as a satellite speaker.
 The Symfonisk lamp speaker, meanwhile, is a great option if you want to disguise your satellite speakers as lamps.

 Should you go down the Sonos surround sound route at all?
 We think so.
 A dedicated AV amp and full speaker package clearly beats it for sound quality but, for a total outlay of £600 (if you go with the Symfonisk bookshelf speakers), this is an enjoyable and supremely neat surround sound solution.